 If you want to remove your iron on patches you will need a piece of wax paper & an iron.

 - Simply use the wax paper to cover the patch and press down with the iron for about 20-30 seconds.
 This will melt the glue and allow the patch to come right off the bag or clothing.

 Then just create another iron on custom patch and start again with our instructions for how to make them above.

-(Photos @ASubtleRevelry created for us by Whitney Gray)
+(Photos & video @ASubtleRevelry created for us by Whitney Gray)